SETX Summer Safety Tips

 But this doesn’t have to happen.
 At parties, make at least every other drink a nonalcoholic one.
 If you’re the host, be sure to provide plenty of cold, refreshing nonalcoholic drinks to keep your guests well hydrated.
 If you know you’ll be driving, stay away from alcohol.
 And remember, there’s no shame in taking a cab or sleeping on a friend’s couch if you feel at all unsure if you should be driving.

-I like Topo Chico sparkling water as a beer alternative.
+Topo Chico sparkling water as a beer alternative.
 You can pick it up at HEB, Brookshire Brothers, or Market Basket locations across the Golden Triangle.

 For a cocktail alternative, I’ll use Diet Cherry Dr. Pepper in a cocktail glass with a lime wedge.